Follow SBE on Twitter or Facebook for legislative updates and more.

 Streamline alternative assessments required for graduation.

 Legislative Action: The Board urges the Legislature to expand the use of testing alternatives for students who do not pass the 11th grade SBAC test required for graduation, beginning with the Class of 2019.
+Additionally, the Board urges the Legislature to end the Biology end-of-course exam as a high school graduation requirement in favor of developing a comprehensive science exam that aligns with Next Generation Science Standards.

 Professional Learning for Educators